jerryjappinen/bellevue-docs/app/components.md

 ### View model

+- View models are only for declaring the behavior, styling and structure of one component as clearly as possible.
 - View models should **not** include any business logic code.
 	- Feel free to `import` [models](models.md) and vendor libraries as needed.
 - Recurring view model code can be reused: